airqo-platform/AirQo-frontend/analytics/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.<br />
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.<br />
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-### `npm run build`

-Builds the app for production to the `build` folder.<br />
-It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.<br />
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-### `npm run eject`

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

-## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: https://facebook.github.io/create-react-app/docs/code-splitting

-### Analyzing the Bundle Size

-This section has moved here: https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size

-### Making a Progressive Web App

-This section has moved here: https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app

-### Advanced Configuration

-This section has moved here: https://facebook.github.io/create-react-app/docs/advanced-configuration

-### Deployment

-This section has moved here: https://facebook.github.io/create-react-app/docs/deployment

-### `npm run build` fails to minify

-This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify
+## Analytics

+## What is Analytics
+**Analytics** is one of the many products of [AirQo](https://airqo.net) designed based on specific user need.
+This front-end `dir` provides the presentation logic of the platform using lastest technologies.<br /> <br />
+**Analytics Front-end** is based on [React](https://reactjs.org/) JavaScript library.
+We chose this framework to give numerous flexibilities:<br />
+- Rapid prototyping
+- Resuable components
+- Easy build, test, deploy process
+- Enforces industry standard design patterns
+- Guarantees stable code and maintenance
+- etc.

+## Installation and Usage
+1. **Run app locally in development mode:** Clone and `cd` to the project directory, you can run: <br />
+`npm install` to install all the dependencies followed by `npm start`.<br />
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.<br />
+**Other useful scripts:**<br />
+`npm test` launches the test runner in the interactive watch mode.<br />
+`npm run build` builds the app for production to the `build` folder.<br />
+2. **Running on a Cloud Computing Platform (GCE, AWS, Azure)”** You will build, upload and deploy the container image to a Kubernetes cluster on [Google Cloud Engine](https://cloud.google.com/), [AWS](https://aws.amazon.com/) or [Azure](http://azure.microsoft.com/en-us/).

+## Features
+- State managment, Routing and Localisation
+- Consuming RESTFUL APIs based on Python Flask and MongoDB [backend](https://github.com/airqo-platform/AirQo-api/tree/master/src/analytics)
+- Container-based deployment using [Docker](https://www.docker.com/) and [Kubernetes](https://kubernetes.io/)
+- Awesome UI/UX design, high-quality code and test coverage

+## Contributing
+We invite you to help us build this platform.
+Please look up the [contributing guide](https://github.com/airqo-platform/AirQo-frontend/wiki/Coding-Guidelines) for details.

+## Issues
+Before reporting a problem, please check out the [issue guide](https://github.com/airqo-platform/AirQo-frontend/wiki/Coding-Guidelines).